balancer/scaffold-balancer-v3/README.md

 1. [Discord](TODO - get the right link)
 2. [Balancer Grants](TODO - get the right link) if you've got an idea for a custom pool that you'd like to apply for a grant with.
 3. [BD team](TODO - Link to BD team)

-## 🚨🚨 Checkpoint 6: 🧭 Integrate pool with the Smart Order Router (SOR)

-TBD

-## 🚨🚨 Checkpoint 7: 📡 Integrate pool with the Balancer v3 Subgraph

-TBD